-There are also great landed options like Aman Kiara, Serene Kiara, Amarin Kiara, and Kiara Hills.
+Great landed options like Aman Kiara, Serene Kiara, Amarin Kiara, and Kiara Hills are also available.

 In terms of price per square foot, one of the most expensive condominiums here is my personal favourite - Verve Suites Mont Kiara.
 It commands a price per square foot as high as RM1,181.
-The units here are generally smaller and therefore the total price no where close to the likes of 10 Mont Kiara.
-However, the facilities at Verve Suites is something to see.
+The units here are generally smaller and therefore the total price is nowhere close to the likes of 10 Mont Kiara.
+The facilities at Verve Suites are something to see.

-If you have a smaller budget, there are apartments that carry a decent price tag of below RM500 psf.
-Examples are Lanai Kiara, Aston Kiara 3, Angkupuri.
+If you have a smaller budget, apartments that carry a decent price tag of below RM500 psf are available.
+Examples include Lanai Kiara, Aston Kiara 3, and Angkupuri.

-The performance of many properties here is also good in investment metrics.
-As mentioned earlier Kiara Ville and Mont Kiara Damai have fantastic yields.
+Many properties here have good investment performance.
+As mentioned earlier Kiara Ville and Mont Kiara Damai have shown fantastic yields.
 Based on my estimates using listing data from iProperty, Verve Suites has an occupancy level of at least 90%.

-With enough research, you'll be able to find anything from a studio to 5-bedroom apartment that comes with the sought after trinity of any high-rise property:
+With enough research, you'll be able to find anything from a studio to 5-bedroom apartment that comes with the sought after trinity for any high-rise property: